 Yet, the fact that the couple didn’t sign a prenuptial agreement is undoubtedly not the worst that Depp might be facing.
 In a shocking escalation of events, Heard obtained a temporary domestic violence restraining order against the 52-year-old actor.

 When she appeared in court at the end of May, Heard appeared to have a bruise on her cheekbone.
 Additionally, she presented a photograph to a judge that showed a larger bruise on her cheek.
 In the filing, Heard alleged that that throughout the entire relationship, she “endured excessive emotional verbal and physical abuse from Johnny” and when on to describe that there were several incidents in which Depp had been violent towards her.

 The next hearing has been scheduled for mid-June.
 It is unclear what charges Depp might face.

 Depp’s attorney feels that Heard is “attempting to secure a premature financial resolution by alleging abuse.”
 In the divorce filing, heard requested $50,000 a month in spousal support, and that amount was reportedly based on their “marital lifestyle.”
 Yet it appears that Depp requested that spousal support be denied, his lawyer saying, that “as a successful actress with significant income of her own, there is no question Amber can support herself” until both actors “have had a reasonable amount of time to assess their finances” with their attorneys and later possibly negotiate a “mutually agreeable resolution.”

 Determining Spousal Support

 Permanent spousal support is determined by a court after careful consideration of various factors.
-The formula that is used to determine support is the same in every California court, but you will want to work with a family law attorney to help you negotiate certain items with your spouse to ensure you receive the proper support.
+The formula that is used to determine support is the same in every California court, but you will want to work with an attorney to help you negotiate certain items with your spouse to ensure you receive the proper support.